 Casinos Tighten Slots Before Reopening?
-This is the question that continuously pops up in gambling forums, Facebook communities, and podcasts.
-Many think the money lost due to COVID-19 is why casinos tighten their games – especially slot machines.
-Will casinos do this?
+This question continuously popped up a year ago in gambling forums, Facebook communities, and podcasts.
+Did casinos do this?
 The answer is simple.
+NO!

 And here’s why.

 Reopening Takes a Lot of Planning and Execution

 When staff was furloughed and laid off, companies turned everything off and locked the door.
 When casinos reopened, they will spend most of the time getting safety and health precautions in place.
 The payback settings on slot machines were likely the last thing to be tampered with.